jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The difference is, by adopting Techvolution, we expect ourselves, and each other, to bring on the era of mass-collaboration by using apps and electronics custom-designed to solve frontline problems.
 Vitally, player gods also demand the freedom to take responsibility for our home and work lives whenever a Sith Lord says helping our society is against the rules.

 But none of this means you Stargazer have to re-invent society.
 We aren't throwing away any philosophy you, or anyone else, may believe in.
-After all, the Protestantism and Catholicism that rule Europe for centuries still reach millions of people.
+After all, Protestantism and Catholicism rule Europe for centuries but still to his day reach millions of people.

 Likewise, Left/Right will always teach us lessons, help us do our jobs better, and enlighten our personal opinions.
 The ideals and openness of Progressivism help bring new peoples into the Western culture while giving a helping hand to those already inside.
 The practicality of Conservatives helps ensure our society keeps working and doesn't derail from too much idealism.